JuliaGraphics/ColorSchemes.jl/README.md

 (Extracting colorschemes from images requires image importing and exporting abilities.
 These are platform-specific.
 On Linux/UNIX, ImageMagick can be used for importing and exporting images.)

 The ColorSchemes automatically loads a number of predefined colorschemes.
-In the following illustration, the contents of a colorscheme is drawn first, followed by a continuous blend obtained using `sample()` with values ranging from 0 to 1 (stepping through the range `0:0.001:1`).
+In the following illustration, the contents of a colorscheme is drawn first, followed by a continuous blend obtained using `get()` with values ranging from 0 to 1 (stepping through the range `0:0.001:1`).
 Below that, a luminance graph shows how the luminance of the scheme varies as the colors change.

 It's generally agreed that you should choose for your graphs a colormap with a smooth linear gradient: abrupt changes in luminance, caused by, say, suddenly brighter colors, will cause the viewer of a graph to misinterpret the information.

 <img src="doc/colorschemes.png" width=800>

+(You can generate this file using `ColorSchemes/data/draw-swatches.jl`.)

 You can list the names of built-in colorschemes in the `ColorSchemes/data` directory by looking in the `schemes` symbol.
 Look for matches with `filter()`.